Goon (film): Critical response

 Stephen Holden, writing for The New York Times, gave a positive review that credits all the major performances.

+In 2023, Barry Hertz of The Globe and Mail named the film as one of the 23 best Canadian comedy films ever made.

 Accolades

-Goon was nominated for four awards at the 1st Canadian Screen Awards: Michael Dowse for Achievement In Direction, Jay Baruchel and Evan Goldberg for Best Adapted Screenplay, and Jay Baruchel and Kim Coates, both for Performance by an Actor in a Supporting Role.
+Goon was nominated in six categories at the 1st Canadian Screen Awards: Michael Dowse for Best Director, Jay Baruchel and Evan Goldberg for Best Adapted Screenplay, Bobby Shore for Best Cinematography, Lori Caputi and Brenda Magalas for Best Makeup, and Jay Baruchel and Kim Coates, both for Best Supporting Actor.

 Sequel

 Baruchel wrote a sequel with Jesse Chabot.
 Michael Dowse was slated to return to direct but it was Baruchel who directed the film, making it his directorial debut.
 Evan Goldberg produced the sequel.
 The title of the film is Goon: Last of the Enforcers.

 Baruchel expressed interest in the possibility of a third film, "I don’'t want to get into trouble, and I'm not saying there's going to be a Goon 3," Baruchel says, "but there's more than one way to skin a cat.
 We're not done in this universe yet."